-Grants will be awarded for a three-year term beginning in the 2017-2018 fiscal year.
-Funding in years two and three of the grant is contingent upon continued appropriations and upon grantees meeting all grant, fiscal, and reporting requirements.
-2017-2018 funds must be expended by June 30, 2018.
-Funds for years two and three of the grant must be expended by June 30, 2019 and June 30, 2020, respectively.
+Grants will be awarded for a two-year term beginning in the 2018-2019 fiscal year.
+Funding in year two of the grant is contingent upon continued appropriations and upon grantees meeting all grant, fiscal, and reporting requirements.
+2018-2019 funds must be expended by June 30, 2019.
+Funds for year two of the grant must be expended by June 30, 2020.
 There will be no carryover of funds.